Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 Yellow poop, particularly the urates, is often caused by either dehydration or too many vitamins.
 Consider adjusting your enclosure to give them access to more water or moisture, as well as changing their diet to correct this issue.
 Parasites may also cause yellow poop.

-While it could be normal to have a slight yellow tint to the urates at times, an overwhelming yellow color usually indicates dehydration.
+While it could be normal to have a slight yellow tint to the urates, an overwhelming yellow color usually indicates dehydration.

-Some owners do not feed their leopard geckos daily, which means they may not inspect the cage daily.
+Some owners do not feed their leopard geckos daily, so they may not inspect the cage daily.

 As a result, your gecko may be low on water for a day or two until you feed them again.